Top ten tips for making your money last until payday

 On a low income?
 How can you budget your money effectively?

 If you’re really struggling to make ends meet, it’s worth looking into whether you’d be entitled to any government assistance, but first, put together a budget.
 Make a note of all your incomings and outgoings and try to weed out any unnecessary direct debits or subscriptions - you could even use one of the apps above.
-If you’re a smoker, you can get free advice and assistance to quit.
+If you’re a smoker, you can get free advice and assistance to quit (here are stories on how others have quit ).
 If you spend a significant amount of your money on drinking or nights out, set yourself a monthly budget for socialising and stick to it.

 Concerned about your financial situation, but don’t want to look for government support?
 Consider whether benefits could actually help you get through a rough patch.
 If this makes you uncomfortable, bear in mind that your National Insurance contributions will have already been helping out other people who’ve fallen on hard times.
 However, if you need to know how to make money last until payday, remember that you may not be eligible for benefits and even if you are, it can take weeks During this time, you could reach out to family or friends for a loan, but if this isn’t an option, the Choose Wisely Eligibility Checker you with a suitable lender.